Initialize a new x2sys track database

 NETCDF states that the data files are COARDS-compliant 1-D netCDF files.

 SKIP takes an integer argument which is either the number of lines to skip (when reading ASCII files) or the number of bytes to skip (when reading native binary files).
 Not used with netCDF files.

 GEO indicates that these files are geographic data sets, with periodicities in the x-coordinate (longitudes).
 Alternatively, use -G.

-MULTISEG means each track consists of multiple segments separated by a GMT segment header.
+MULTISEG means each track consists of multiple segments separated by a GMT segment header (alternatively, use -m when defining the system TAG).
 Not used with netCDF files.

 The column information consists of one line per column in the order the columns appear in the data file.
 For each column you must provide seven attributes:

 name is the name of the column variable.
 You must use the special names lon (or x if Cartesian) and lat (or y) for the two required coordinate columns, time when optional absolute time data are present, and rtime when relative time data are given (make sure the GMT defaults TIME_UNIT and TIME_EPOCH are set properly).
 Regardless of input time flavor, we will write absolute time on output.